 What has been the impact globally of strategic litigation on social justice?
 In what circumstances can it form part of an effective strategy to drive social, political and legal reform?

-Drawing on the Open Society Justice Initiative’s multi-year inquiry into strategic human rights litigation, this meeting will challenge assumptions about what such litigation actually means for human rights victims, litigators, judges, government officials, activists and other actors.
+Drawing on the Open Society Justice Initiative’s multi-year inquiry into strategic human rights litigation, this meeting challenges assumptions about what such litigation actually means for human rights victims, litigators, judges, government officials, activists and other actors.

-This event, hosted in collaboration with Open Society Foundations, will be followed by a drinks reception.
+This event is hosted in collaboration with Open Society Foundations.